-Coronavirus: Weekend lockdown in Kerala amid surge in cases, Centre sends 6-member team to state
+Coronavirus: Weekend lockdown in Kerala as cases surge, Centre sends 6-member team to state

 The fourth countrywide sero survey has found that only 44% of the population in Kerala has Covid-19 antibodies.
-This is the lowest among the states.
+This is the lowest of all states surveyed.

 The Kerala government will impose a complete lockdown in the state on July 31 and August 1 in view of the sharp increase in Covid-19 cases, ANI reported on Thursday.